 Queueing an apartment takes a little bit of patience, but it's worth it!

 Information about queueing

 The application queues change all the time, as new applications arrive, offers are accepted and applications are cancelled.
 It is also possible to apply for several housing locations with one application, which means that a change of one application may alter the queueing situation of several housing locations.
 The applications do not have a specific number in the queue, as the real-time situation changes constantly.
 You can enquire more information about the application’s status through the customer services.

 Tips for those queuing for an apartment

-Renew your application every three months so that it does not expire.
+Renew your application every six months so that it does not expire.

 You can add, remove and change your locations during the application period based on your own wishes through your Tenant Pages account.

 If your apartment need changes and you no longer need an apartment, please remove your application from the queue.